 (21) Based solely on a Schedule 13G filed with the SEC on February 13, 2023 with respect to shares of our common stock held as of December 31, 2022.
 Consists of (i) 861,110 shares of Class A common stock over which GIC Private Limited has sole voting and dispositive discretion, pursuant to an investment management agreement with the Government of Singapore, and (ii) 4,977,818 shares of Class B common stock held of record by Jasmine Ventures Pte.
 Ltd. Jasmine Ventures Pte.
 Ltd. shares the power to vote and dispose of these shares with GIC Special Investments Pte.
 Ltd. and GIC Private Limited, both of which are private limited companies incorporated in Singapore.
 GIC Special Investments Pte.
 Ltd. is wholly owned by GIC Private Limited and is the private equity investment arm of GIC Private Limited.
-GIC Private Limited is wholly owned by the Government of Singapore disclaims beneficial ownership of these shares.
+GIC Private Limited is wholly owned by the Government of Singapore and was set up with the sole purpose of managing Singapore's foreign reserves.
+The Government of Singapore disclaims beneficial ownership of these shares.
 The address of the principal business office for each of the above entities is 168 Robinson Road, #37-01 Capital Tower, Singapore 068912.